 So the best Chromecast apps are still the ones that have been there all along - Netflix, YouTube, Google Play Movies.
 But Chromecast hasn't even launched in countries like the UK yet and in the US Google's gone suitably big with the likes of HBO Go and Hulu.
 Here's hoping this is the first wave in Google's long game catching up to £99 Apple TV which still has the upper hand in terms of simple AirPlay mirroring plus apps like Sky News and Vimeo.

 Casting web pages

 Chromecast’s other ability is tab-casting from computers running the Chrome web browser: just click on the cast icon and whatever tab you’re currently on will appear on your TV screen.
 This feature is still in beta, and it’s not nearly as rock-solid as video casting.
 You can’t see an on-screen pointer, so there’s no way to use your TV as a proper monitor, and while embedded videos (from Vimeo, say) work, they do so with stuttering playback and choppy sound.

 As a little bonus feature, it’s fine, but it really needs to be viewed as such, at least until Google can perfect it and bring it out of beta.
 We're hoping that happens sooner rather than later, as it could open up almost all of the streaming services on the web and make Chromecast a far more flexible video-on-demand device.

-But if you don’t have any of these devices and are fed up of squinting at videos on your laptop or, worse, your phone screen?
-This dongle is probably your cheapest route to Netflix nirvana.
+But if you don’t have any internet-providing devices and are fed up of squinting at videos on your laptop or, worse, your phone screen then this dongle is still your cheapest route to Netflix nirvana.